nvmwill/nexmo-developer/_documentation/en/video/server-sdks/php.md

 #### Initialization Options

-The `OpenTok\OpenTok` object just allow for some overrides of values when special needs arise, such as needing to point to a different datacenter or change the timeout of the underlying HTTP client.
+The `OpenTok\OpenTok` object allows for some overrides of values when special needs arise, such as needing to point to a different datacenter or change the timeout of the underlying HTTP client.
 For these situations, you can pass an array of additional options as the third parameter.